archetypal/aeration/index.md

 Aeration is a framework for [resource](resource.md) [innovation](innovation.md) and [adoption](lifecycle.md).
 The [template](template.md) may be used to create new resource descriptions.

-To add new resource definitions to the navigation menu, update the _config.yml file.
+To add new resource definitions to the navigation menu, update the _config.yml file in the root directory.